tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 ### II-A. Functional Requirements
 1. You must use **TWO** distinctive web service APIs in your completed project:
-    - i. try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data
+    - i.
+Try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data
     - ii. **CAUTION:** if an API requires an API Key, be sure that there is a generous "free tier", and that the API does not have a short trial period.
 Approach the following APIs with caution:
       - The YouTube API is severely rate limited - AVOID
       - The Spotify API requires server authentication, and most of the sample code uses Node.js - AVOID